 “Today we’re starting to roll out a fix which addresses a potential security flaw that could, under certain circumstances, allow a third party access to data available in calendar and contacts,” Google said in a statement.
 “This fix requires no action from users and will roll out globally over the next few days.”

-It is good to see that Google has acted so quickly to fix the security issue, which affected Android devices running Android 2.3.3 and below.
-Take a look and our article on Android vs iPhone to see which smartphone and mobile platform is best for you.
+Take a look at our article on Android vs iPhone to see which smartphone and mobile platform is best for you.

 Source All Things D